chisophugis/lbd/source/llvmstructure.rst

 LLVMBuild.txt files are written in a simple variant of the INI or configuration file format.
 Comments are prefixed by ``#`` in both files.
-I explain the setting for these 2 files in comments.
+We explain the setting for these 2 files in comments.
 Please spend a little time to read it.

 Both CMakeLists.txt and LLVMBuild.txt coexist in sub-directories